MohammedGhayaz/frontend-learning-journey/README.md

 - [ ] Day 6 (May 15, Thu): Project - Add core features (add/delete tasks)
 - [ ] Day 7 (May 16, Fri): Project - Complete app, upload to GitHub, review modules/storage

+## Week 7 Schedule: Advanced JavaScript - Closures and Error Handling (May 17 - May 23, 2025)
+- [ ] Day 1 (May 17, Sat): Closures - Basic concepts and examples
+- [ ] Day 2 (May 18, Sun): Closures - Practice practical use cases
+- [ ] Day 3 (May 19, Mon): Error handling - Try/catch basics
+- [ ] Day 4 (May 20, Tue): Error handling - Custom errors in async code
+- [ ] Day 5 (May 21, Wed): Practice - Small app with error handling
+- [ ] Day 6 (May 22, Thu): Review - Revisit closures and errors, fix practice issues
+- [ ] Day 7 (May 23, Fri): Practice - Enhance app, upload to GitHub